 The Bachelor of Science degree in Exercise Science is for those individuals with a passion for exercise and sports.
-This major will provide classroom, laboratory, and practical hands on experiences for students who are interested in applying scientific principles and research to various aspects of health and human performance.
-Students who complete the Exercise Science requirements will be prepared for future careers in a variety of areas dependent upon which concentration is pursued.
+This major will provide classroom, laboratory, and practical hands on experiences for students who are interested in

 The Human Performance concentration prepares students who desire to enter careers in performance enhancement/management, group fitness instruction, health club management, or health consulting.
 Students can get national certification as a personal trainer through the National Council on Strength and Fitness (NCSF) and sit for the exam right here at MVNU or study towards certification as a strength and conditioning coach.